shaunkleyn/Series-Collection-Status-for-Kometa/README.md

 * Complete: All seasons and episodes have been downloaded
 * Incomplete: Some episodes or entire seasons are missing and should still be downloaded
 * In Progress: All seasons and episodes have been downloaded but the latest season is still being aired

+## Todo / bugs
+- Show is incorrectly being labeled as "In Progress" when all episodes have already been aired, its status is "Continuing" on Sonarr but yet episodes from last season is missing.
+The show should actually be labeled as "Incomplete" then.
+- Probably more to come...

 ## What it looks like
 I decided to use borders to display the availability of shows and seasons.
 The border overlays are as follows: